| The De Laci Family Estates

 the Conqueror's fleet [700 ships, 7000 soldiers and 55,000 men].

-The very numerous place-names in Normandy ending in ville have usually the name of the early settler as a prefix, often little changed, as in Tancarville, Etouteville, Omonville, Benoitville, Lamberville, Normanville, or now disguised, as in Bellengreville (Berenger),
+The original port is long silted up. | The very numerous place-names in Normandy ending in ville have usually the name of the early settler as a prefix, often little changed, as in Tancarville, Etouteville, Omonville, Benoitville, Lamberville, Normanville, or now disguised, as in Bellengreville (Berenger),

 Amfreville (Humphrey), Psalmonville (Salomon), Rauville (Ralph), Tourville (Torf), &c.17